-Install the accessory thermostat according to installation instructions included with the accessory.
+Install a Carrier-approved accessory 2-stage thermostat according to installation instructions included with the accessory.
 Locate the thermostat accessory on a solid wall in the conditioned space to sense average temperature in accordance with the thermostat installation instructions.

 If the thermostat contains a logic circuit requiring 24-v power, use a thermostat cable or equivalent single leads of different colors with minimum of seven leads.
 If the thermostat does not require a 24-v source (no "C" connection required), use a thermostat cable or equivalent with minimum of six leads.
 Check the thermostat installation instructions for additional features which might require additional conductors in the cable.